Many Electronic Voting Machines Are Insecure. One County Is Trying To Fix That

 Gurwitz says he wishes there was a way to make sure the computer he's using isn't making any mistakes.

-"It'd be nice if you could see something printed or have some kind of receipt or something where it is more than just you pushing a button and they say, 'yeah your vote counted,'" he says.
+"It'd be nice if you could see something printed or have some kind of receipt or something where it is more than just you pushing a button and they say, 'yeah your vote counted,' " he says.

 (Interactive: How secure is your vote?)